 Sense of scale

-Without the human element in this photograph, it wouldn’t be as clear for the eye, how vast is the open space and the viewer is left wondering just how big elements of the composition are, resulting in a less appealing experience.
+Without the human element in this photograph, it wouldn’t be as clear for the eye, how vast is the open space, and the viewer is left wondering just how big elements of the composition are, resulting in a less appealing experience.

 When you take a photo, always think about where you will shoot your subject from.
 As I said in the beginning, it doesn’t matter how expensive your gear is, your camera can’t do the job without your effort.

 To control the type of message you want your image to convey, try to change your angle.
-Instead of shooting from eye level, try to go down low at ground level, or from above try a close up or various angles and see how the mood of the image changes dramatically.
+Instead of shooting from eye level, try to go down low at ground level, or from above try a closeup or various angles and see how the mood of the image changes dramatically.

 Practice the different rules of composition and have fun while you do it.
-Exploring the different compositional techniques will make you not only a better photographer, but you will start recognizing elements in nature that you weren’t even noticing before.
+Exploring the various compositional techniques will make you not only a better photographer, but you will start recognizing elements in nature that you weren’t even noticing before.

-If you liked this article consider sharing it with your friends, it would mean a lot to me!
+If you liked this article, consider sharing it with your friends, it would mean a lot to me!